HCA Program for Non-Profit Leaders 2023

 Our program for leaders is aimed at CEOs and senior leaders of charitable not-for-profit organisations or social enterprises.
 The organisations they lead must, in the opinion of Harvard Club of Australia, generally fit one or more of the following criteria:

-They offer a charitable, community-public benefit or poverty relief purpose, as indicated by whether the NFP has Australian Tax Office TCC and/or DGR status, or “registered charity” status.
+1. has a charitable, community-public benefit or poverty relief purpose, as indicated by whether the NFP has Australian Tax Office TCC and/or DGR status, or “registered charity” status.

-They are a social enterprise or business (organisations using a business model to provide a social benefit) and which may not have TCC/DGR.
+2. is a social enterprise or business (organisations using a business model to provide a social benefit) and which may not have TCC/DGR.

-INDICATIVE CASES AND PROGRAM CONTENT *
+INDICATIVE CASES AND PROGRAM CONTENT

 ENQUIRE NOW